 As you learned in Physics 121, the term "work" has a precise meaning in physics, related to energy: it's the amount of energy expended or recovered when a force pushes an object over a certain distance.
 For cases where the force is constant and in the same direction as the distance, work is just force \times distance.
-For more situations where the force is changing, the work is given by an integral:
+For more situations where the force is changing (but still in the same direction as the distance), the work is given by this integral: